trexImaginex/Imaginex-Hub-Chrome-Dino/README.md

-# Imaginex HUb Chrome Dino
+# Imaginex HUB Chrome Dino
 # How to use?
 - Open Tampermonkey
 - Press New Userscript